 Oregonians have no duty to retreat from their homes when under imminent threat of harm prior to using deadly physical force.
 Id. at 514.
-Given Oregonians statutory and constitutional rights use of deadly physical force under the appropriate circumstances, Ballot Measure 114's permit-to-purchase scheme is an unconstitutional restraint.
+The court finds often individuals face potential deadly situations from domestic partners who are restrained from contact after acts of abuse, or threats of violence from stalkers, that create a need for immediate self-protection.
+Given Oregonians statutory and constitutional rights use of deadly physical force under the appropriate circumstances, Ballot Measure 114's permit-to-purchase scheme is an unconstitutional restraint as it prevents ready access to firearms in emergent situations outside the control of those seeking the firearm.

-In fact, the scales, at least in rural communities, regarding Ballot Measure 114 weigh negatively on public safety.
-The court finds that the testimony of Harney County Sheriff Dan Jenkins, who leads five deputies, and Union County Sheriff Cody Bowen, who leads fifteen deputies, demonstrated definitively citizens cannot rely on law enforcement to respond quickly to their needs if they are subject to a break in or threat of deadly physical harm.
-Victims can be left without a law enforcement response for hours.
-A citizen's need to protect themselves, their loved ones and their property is immediate as there is no one else will be there to do it for them.
+Ballot Measure 114 has a negative impact on public safety, particularly in rural communities.
+The court finds the testimony of Harney County Sheriff Dan Jenkins, who leads five deputies, and Union County Sheriff Cody Bowen, who leads fifteen deputies, demonstrated definitively citizens cannot rely on law enforcement to respond quickly to their needs if they are subject to a break in or a threat of deadly physical harm.
+Victims can be left without a law enforcement response for hours, with only their own resources to protect themselves from harm.
+A law abiding citizen's need to protect themselves, their loved ones and their property can be immediate as there is no law enforcement officer who will be there to do it for them.
 6